SamarthBhatia/SelfGrowNetworkDefense/status.md

     - What strategies should be used for selecting the best candidates for mutation and for pruning less effective ones?
 - **Next Session Starting Point**:
     - Implement more sophisticated mutation strategies (e.g., crossover, targeted mutation) and selection mechanisms within the adversarial harness.

+### 2025-11-24 — Session 19
+- **Focus**: Implement more sophisticated mutation strategies and selection mechanisms within the adversarial harness.
+- **Actions**:
+    - Refactored `recommend_mutation` in `src/adversarial.rs` to use a new `generate_mutation_pool` function.
+    - Implemented `generate_mutation_pool` to create a `Vec<Mutation>` based on `RunStatistics`, `fitness_score`, and `breach_observed`.
+This pool is generated using a set of weighted conditional rules and includes a random small change for exploration.
+    - Updated `HarnessAnalysis` to use `Vec<Mutation>` for `recommended_mutation`.
+    - Updated `finalize_evaluation` to pick the first mutation from the recommended mutations.
+    - Fixed unused import warnings and other compilation errors related to the changes in this session.
+- **Open Questions**:
+    - How to implement a robust crossover mechanism that intelligently combines elements of two parent attack candidates.
+    - How to implement different selection mechanisms (e.g., tournament selection, roulette wheel selection) to drive the evolution process effectively.
+    - What metrics should be used to evaluate the diversity of the generated attack candidates?
+- **Next Session Starting Point**:
+    - Implement a crossover mechanism for `AttackCandidate`s in `src/adversarial.rs` that combines aspects of two parent candidates.

 ## Working Agreements
 - Always record start-of-session intent and end-of-session summary in this document.